georgerobescu/ow_draft--1/readme.md

 As you’re building a micro public space, what’s your policy on the element of discoverability and surprise?
 Though ornamenting a `readme.md` file on github is probably not the smartest of choices, since it’s the first text you see when you open up the project page, other techniques like disseminating in some of your other working files small ascii art drawings (such as in the `style.css` file), might result in an act of pleasure for the ones stumbling upon it.

-Keeping a rhythm within your project makes visibile certain patterns: how much time you `commit` to your repository and what’s your level of health about it.
+Keeping a rhythm within your project makes visible certain patterns: how much time you `commit` to your repository and what’s your level of health about it.
 Meaning, `have you ever curse inside the comment section of one of your commit?` That’s an example.
 Another sign is the level of responsiveness you are able to keep up in replying to open `issues` and `pull requests`.
 Being transparent is a sign of showing up and being present when it’s needed, not of sharing also the most useless piece of personal annotation (cfr. “for the sake of it”).

 Maintaining well-defined purposes on your `readme.md` file and adopting pro-active behaviours when people start to play with your code is a nice way to back up your credibility and self-assurance on the projects you take on.